Skip to content

 Key Differences from Vectors

-Behavior $ARRAY $VECTOR
+Behavior $LIST $VECTOR

 Out-of-bounds Get Returns null Returns $ERR